 The beauty of the Alien saga has always been its ability to support multiple genres and Covenant is no exception.
 It opens up new possibilities for the Alien Universe.
 It may not be the Alien film we wanted, but depending on what comes next, it may be the Alien film the series needed.

 —Andrew E. C. Gaska

-An author, designer, game-writer, and graphic novelist with twenty years of industry experience, Gaska has worked as a freelance consultant to 20th Century Fox and Rockstar Games.
-In addition to being the Senior Development Editor for Lion Forge comics and animation, he is a contributor to both their Quillion gaming department and their licensing team.
+An author, designer, game-writer, and graphic novelist with twenty years of industry experience, Gaska is the creative force behind BLAM!
+Ventures and has worked as a freelance consultant to 20th Century Fox and Rockstar Games.
+In addition to being the Senior Development Editor for Lion Forge comics and animation, he is a contributor to both their game division and their licensing team.